The impact of natal kicks on black hole binaries: Binary BHs formed via direct collapse

-Figure \ref{fig:fraction-of-systems} illustrates the effect of natal kicks on the time-to-coalescence.
-For a given magnitude of $f_{\rm kick}$, I sample $10^6$ isotropically distributed natal kick vectors.
-I then compute the fraction of systems that remain bound, which can be determined analytically \citep[e.g., Equation 13.4 in][]{2023pbse.book.....T}:
+Figure \ref{fig:fraction-of-systems} illustrates the effect of natal kicks on the time to coalescence.
+For a given magnitude of $f_{\rm kick}$, I sampled $10^6$ isotropically distributed natal kick vectors.
+I computed the fraction of systems that remain bound, which can be determined analytically \citep[e.g. Equation 13.4 in][]{2023pbse.book.....T} and is expressed as